emptyport/personal_website/README.md

     "PG_DATABASE": "personal_website",
     "PG_PASSWORD": "password",
     "PG_PORT": "5432",
-    "JWT_SECRET": "thisisasecret"
-}
+    "EM_USERNAME": "<gmail address for nodemailer>",
+    "EM_PASSWORD": "<gmail password for nodemailer>",
+    "EMAIL": "<email address where you would like new contact queries to be sent>"}
 ```

 Just replace all the values with yours.
 Don't commit this to version control.
-The PG_ stuff is for Postgres and the JWT_SECRET is for the user sign in stuff.
-You can run the createUser.js script to create a user who can write blog posts and upload images.

-The boilerplate code is originally from here: "https://github.com/esausilva/example-create-react-app-express.git"
+The PG_ stuff is for Postgres.